 National Science Week 2026

-The Tasmanian National Science Week program of events will be available here and will continue to be updated as more events are announced.
+The Tasmanian National Science Week program of events is available here and will continue to be updated as more events are announced.

 National Science Week is Australia’s annual celebration of science and technology.